-Hours of Work, Scheduling, Rescheduling Definitions (14.01)
+14.01 Hours of Work, Scheduling, Rescheduling Definitions

 - (a) Assigned Work or Work Assignment: work that is assigned by the University to be performed by an employee during the term of employment. - (b) Work Schedule: the plan indicating the time and sequence of the assigned work to be performed during the term of employment.
-Elements of the schedule may be fixed in time and sequence (i.e. scheduled), and/or may be flexible (i.e. self-scheduled), allowing the employee to complete the assignment within certaintimeframes.
+Elements of the schedule may be fixed in time and sequence (i.e. scheduled), and/or may be flexible (i.e. self-scheduled), allowing the employee to complete the assignment within certain timeframes.

 (c) Deadline: a time and date in the work schedule by which a specified work assignment is to be completed.
-Work assignments with deadlines may be scheduled or selfscheduled.
+Work assignments with deadlines may be scheduled or self-scheduled.

-Work Week (14.02)
+14.02 Work Week